hengkar/Human-Activity-Recognition-Using-Smartphones-Data-Set/README.md

 # Human-Activity-Recognition-Using-Smartphones-Data-Set

 ## Overview
-The goal is to prepare tidy data that can be used for later analysis
+The purpose of this project is to collect, work with, and clean a data set.
+The goal is to prepare tidy data that can be used for later analysis.
 The repository includes the following files:
 - README.md
 - Cookbook.md: A code book that describes the variables, the data, and any transformations or work that you performed to clean up the data.
 - run_analysis.R: A script for performing the analysis.
 - tidy_data.txt: A tidy data set after performing the analysis.

 ## How to download "UCI HAR Dataset"
 The data sets here are based on UCI study that recorded smartphones gyroscope and accelerometer measurements during known activities.
-Refer to the [UCI HARUS](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) project page.
+Refer to the [UCI Human Activity Recognition Using Smartphones Data Set](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) project page.
 This script assumes that you have already downloaded and unzipped the original Samsung data in a folder called "UCI HAR Dataset".
-The default behavior will show error if the "UCI-HAR-Dataset.zip" is not found.
-If this is not the case, you must first run the script called `run_analysis.R`.
+The default behavior will show error if the related dataset file is not found.
+To download the dataset, you must first run the script called `run_analysis.R`.
 In your R enviroment, load it:

 ```
 source('run_analysis.R')